OMG - What do I wear for Family Photos? (The Fall Edition)

 Here are a few things I would avoid:

 • Too loose of clothing.
-I know you might feel like an over-sized sweater will make you feel less self-conscious but really, I can’t see any shape of your body in those types of clothes.
+I know you might feel like an oversized sweater will make you feel less self-conscious but really, I can’t see any shape of your body in those types of clothes.
 If you are feeling stressed about a certain part of your body, pick a fabric that skims the body, not clings, but still shows off your curves.
-And when in doubt, wear spanx.
+And when in doubt, wear Spanx.
 (Seriously, I wear Spanx for every photo shoot I’m in.
 It just makes me feel tighter, toned and less worried about the tacos I ate the night before.)

 • Matchy-matchy family outfits.
 Blue jeans and white button-downs for the whole family are a thing of the past.
 Pick 1-2 colors that you will use for your outfit selections, then mix and match patterns, textures and use neutrals to bring it all together.